The one which didn't see the light of day through its Fish-Eye Lens.

 What exactly the plot would entail changed a lot throughout development: It was originally conceived as taking place in the same continuity as the cult Sonic the Hedgehog (SatAM) cartoon on which the Archie comic book series was based, along with popular Canon Foreigners like Princess Sally and the Freedom Fighters, but Sega nixed that idea.
 (Sally and the gang had blink-and-you'll-miss-it cameos in Sonic Spinball in '93, along with characters from Adventures of Sonic the Hedgehog which ran parallel to Sat AM.)
 Other ideas ranged from Sonic battling demons who were sealed in the Master Emerald (a kernel of this idea made it into Sonic Adventure in '98) to him trying to make it to a hot date with Tiara Boobowski, a Manx cat whose status also varied in development.
 Many of these pitches involved playing as Tails and Knuckles, plus the new addition Tiara.
 But as the production shifted to the Saturn, it was agreed that Sonic should be the sole playable character in order to keep things simple.

 So what led to the game's cancellation?
-Basically, the dev team split into two (Team A and Team B), which is always a mistake.
-One team would concentrate on action stages and the other on boss stages.
-Team A's engine for the action stages ran great on computers, but struggled on the Saturn's hardware.
+Basically, the dev team was split into two (Team A and Team B).
+One team would concentrate on platforming stages and the other on boss stages.
+Team A's engine for the platforming stages ran great on computers, but struggled on the Saturn's hardware.
 They managed to get it working decently, but the team members who were supposed to demo it were just seconds late to a meeting held with CEO Hayao Nakayama in March '96.
 Team A ended up demo'ing the beta version to Nakayama, who demanded that all of their inferior work be scrapped and the entire game be done in the style of the boss stages.
 And to get the game done by Christmas to compete with Super Mario 64.

-Depending on who you ask, Team B's attempts to make this happen either compelled them to steal the engine from NiGHTS or create content that looked very similar to it; regardless, Yuji Naka saw this version of the game, went bananas and threatened to quit Sega if Team B's engine wasn't scrapped entirely.
+Depending on who you ask, Team B's attempts to make this happen either compelled them to use the engine from NiGHTS or create content that looked very similar to it; regardless, Yuji Naka saw this version of the game, went bananas and threatened to quit Sega if Team B's engine wasn't scrapped entirely.
 The stress of having to complete a game from absolute scratch in only a few months made the project head, Chris Senn, contract pneumonia.
-Told that he would only have six months to live if he kept working at his current pace, he left the project and the game as a whole was cancelled, as it could no longer release by the holiday season.
-With no 3D Sonic to speak of, Sega decided to port over Sonic 3D: Flickies' Island in its stead.
+Told by his doctor that he'd quite literally die within months if he kept working at his current pace, he left the project and the game as a whole was cancelled.
+With no 3D Sonic to speak of, Sega decided to port over Sonic 3D: Flickies' Island (known in the West as Sonic 3D Blast) in its stead.

 Watch the 4worlds demo footage here and the hilariously ironic commercial here.
-For more detail on the game's development, see the three-part video series by YouTuber miiyouandmii2, and Sonic Retro's comprehensive guide which includes characters, stories, scripts, and artwork.
+For more detail on the game's development, see this three-part video series by YouTuber miiyouandmii2, as well as and Sonic Retro's comprehensive guide which includes information on characters, stories, scripts, and artwork.

 This game provides examples of: